nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Tip:**

-* A client can have any number of tags (including 0)
+* A client can have any number of tags (including 0)<br>
-* A client can have any number of interested clients (including 0)
+* A client can have any number of interested clients (including 0)<br>
   * Adding interested properties to a client does not add the new client as an interested client for those properties.
   * User should manually add the new client as an interested client of those properties (using `ic/` prefix under `add -p` command).
+* The `ip/INTERESTED_PROPERTY` flag allows users to specify which properties the client is interested in.
+  * The `INTERESTED_PROPERTY` argument should be a case-sensitive substring of the Properties's name.<br>
+  * If more than 1 property matches the substring, an error message will be shown.
+Users should then use a more specific search, or input the Property's exact name (case-sensitive).
+  * If no properties matches the search, an error message will be shown.
 * The `-i` flag allows the user to upload images of the client.
-A file chooser dialog will appear after running the command.
+A file chooser dialog will appear after running the command.<br>

 ![file_chooser](images/fileChooser.png)